-A little over ten years ago, the late Steve Jobs stood on stage in California and introduced what he described as “a revolutionary mobile phone”.
-But it was clear, once he got to the real reveal, that this – was a breakthrough internet communications device.
+A little over ten years ago, Steve Jobs stood on stage in California and introduced what he described as “a revolutionary mobile phone”.
+But it was clear, once he got to the real reveal, that this was a breakthrough internet communications device.

-It’s a changing world and enhanced connectivity is opening up new ways of solving some of the world’s most biggest issues-from lack of access to banking facilities to the influx of unreported crimes.
-Here are three examples, starting with a pop-up network that helps in times of naturals disasters.
+It’s a changing world and enhanced connectivity is opening up new ways of solving some of the world’s biggest issues-from lack of access to banking facilities to the influx of unreported crimes.
+Here are three examples, starting with a pop-up network that helps in times of crisis.

 While technology continues to entertain us, it can also help to solve some of earth’s most serious challenges.

 This year alone, we’ve seen countries on all sides of the globe battered by hurricanes and tsunamis, wild fires cut their way across huge swathes of land, and shifting tectonic plates bursting volcanoes sent tremors coursing through communities.

 Communication is key to providing first responders in these circumstances with the situational awareness they need to do their jobs.
 Often they’re faced with little more than chaos – which is exacerbated by the destruction such disasters can reap on communication infrastructure.

 Our solution?
 A network that goes to where you need it to be.

 Packing down to the size of an 11kg backpack, and deployable by non-technical staff in as little as 10 minutes, our mobile pop-up network can provide coverage in an instant.
 Rescue workers, affected families and those directing actions on the ground can all benefit from open lines of communication.